Shield94/AST304_Project_1/README.md

 via an attractive 1/r potential

 * `Shields_AST304_Project.ipynb`
-Uses kepler.py and ode.py to graph and analyize the orbits of two particles interacting via an attractive 1/r potential
+Uses kepler.py and ode.py to graph and analyze the orbits of two particles interacting via an attractive 1/r potential

 Report/closeout